 this is a "modern" varnish made using plant-based oils dissolved in mineral spirits.
 Other ingredients are added to the mix to improve the durability and gloss-retention of the finish coat.

 this is a wood finishing liquid made with linseed or tung oil and usually some pigment added for color, there is no solvent involved.
 This is a one-step wood finish that penetrate and dry quickly to a low-luster.
-An added advantage of an oil finish is that a clear protective coat is not required, in addition danish oil can serve as a first coat under an oil stain or paint.
+An added advantage of an oil finish like this is a clear protective coat is not required.
+In addition, to a complete finish in itself, danish oil can serve as a first coat under an oil stain or paint.

 this is a two-part coating that should be mixed just before application.
 These can't be stored, having a pot-life of a couple of hours, they must be applied immediately before they harden.